wistia/wistia-open-docs/_posts/video-seo.md

-**Submit Sitemap URL to Google Webmaster Tools** Follow [this guide](https://support.google.com/webmasters/answer/183669?hl=en) to make sure you submit your new XML Sitemap correctly.
+**Submit Sitemap URL to Google Webmaster Tools** Follow [this guide](https://support.google.com/webmasters/answer/183669?hl=en) to make sure you submit your new Video Sitemap correctly.

 When you add a new video to your sitemap, you will need to re-export, replace the version you have on your end, and re-submit to Google.
 Annoying, but if our